AgnesCorpuz/mini-dashboard-gc-api/README.md

 ## Objective
 Create a simple web-based dashboard that:
-- Authenticates a user via Genesys Cloud OAuth (Client Credentials)
+- Authenticates a user via Genesys Cloud OAuth (Implicit Grant)
 - Fetches and displays a list of active users in the organization
 - Displays each user’s:
   - Name